-- Always transmit channel data- This setting forces transmission of channel data out to controllers whenever FPP is running.
+- Input Control: You can disable the Bridge Monitoring function.
+This is beneficial for those that want to develop their own bridge listener solution. - Always transmit channel data: This setting forces transmission of channel data out to controllers whenever FPP is running.
 FPP will normally only transmit data when there is a sequence playing or the system is running in Bridge mode or a Pixel Overlay model is enabled.
 Some older controllers go into test mode when not receiving data.
 This setting causes FPP to always send data so the controllers do not go into test mode.
-It is not recommended to set this unless you are using one of the older controllers that need this setting. - E1.31 Bridging Transmit Interval- This setting allows for a different timing interval when operating in Bridge mode.
+It is not recommended to set this unless you are using one of the older controllers that need this setting.

+E1.31 Bridging Transmit Interval: This setting allows for a different timing interval when operating in Bridge mode.
 The default is 50ms and it is recommended to keep this setting.
-Warning- some devices do not support rates other than 50ms.
-FPD does not support a rate other than 50ms.
+Warning: some devices do not support rates other than 50ms.